 For those looking to pedal their way through the city, bike lanes and a popular VCUB bike share program encourages cycling in the city.

 Dining in Bordeaux

-With the Atlantic Ocean nearby, shellfish are a plentiful part Bordeaux’s cuisine, while neighboring countryside provides an earthy, traditional touch to a refined regional gastronomy.
-Not to be missed, the award winning wines of Bordeaux are plentiful and varied.
+With the Atlantic Ocean nearby, shellfish are a plentiful part of Bordeaux’s cuisine, while the neighbouring countryside provides an earthy, traditional touch to a refined regional gastronomy.
+Not to be missed, the award-winning wines of Bordeaux are plentiful and varied.
 Be sure to enjoy a wine tasting on one of the many vineyard tours available in the region.

 Must-try local dishes